 Alcoholic nose is a slang term used to describe the red, swollen nose that is thought by some to accompany chronic alcohol use.
-While this stereotype has some element of truth to it, there is some debate on how much alcohol actually affects the appearance of your nose.
+While this stereotype does have some element of truth to it, there is some debate on how much alcohol actually affects the appearance of your nose.

 What Is Alcoholic Nose?